Free Walking Tour Berlin

 Construction and Purpose of the Berlin Wall

-In the early hours of August 13, 1961, construction of the Berlin Wall began.
-The wall was erected by the German Democratic Republic (East Germany) along the border between East and West Berlin.
-The official aim of the wall was to prevent Western “fascists” and “spies” from entering East Germany and undermining the socialist system.
+In the early morning of August 13, 1961 the construction of the Berlin wall started.
+The wall was built by East Germany in between East and West Berlin.
+The stated purpose of the wall was to bar the way for the ‘fascist’ and spies of the West from penetrating into East Germany and disintegrate the socialist structure.

 West Berlin: Isolated but Thriving